-Even if you eat the perfect diet, it can be difficult to get all the vitamins and minerals recommended to by the FDA for long term health.
+Eating a fairly well-balanced diet is a great step towards getting more essential nutrients in your body.
+But even for those who eat fairly well-balanced, and especially for those with less-than-balanced diets, it can be difficult to get all the vitamins and minerals recommended for long term health.
 Read on to learn about important vitamins and supplements men of any age should consider.

-There are other factors that help determine what nutritional supplementation you might need, such as family history, activity level, and stress levels.
+Each person has unique nutritional needs and goals, so personalizing the supplementation process becomes essential for achieving desired results.
+Your unique nutritional needs might depend on your current dietary intake, activity level, stress level, genetics and family history, where you live, and food availability.
 In addition, variables like alcohol intake, caffeine consumption, and even travel can play a role.
 For example, those that consume alcohol in excess are at particularly high risk of having B vitamin deficiencies.

 It’s very common for Americans to be deficient in vitamin D — a 2009 article in Scientific American noted that over 75% of American teens and adults don't get recommended levels.
 Why is that a big deal?

-For one thing, vitamin D may boost testosterone levels in men.
-Further research is still needed, but this suggests that a lack of vitamin D could be a cause for low testosterone.
-Because low testosterone makes men prone to a variety of health issues, such as sleep apnea, low metabolism, libido and fatigue, maintaining proper vitamin D levels is a critical part of men’s health.
+For one thing, vitamin D may boost healthy testosterone levels in men.
+Further research is still needed, but this suggests that a lack of vitamin D could be a contributing factor for low testosterone.
+Because low testosterone makes men prone to a variety of health issues, such as sleep, energy, metabolism, and sexual challenges, maintaining proper vitamin D levels is a critical part of men’s health.

 As with vitamin D, you might be surprised to learn that people don't get enough of this essential mineral.
-According to the USDA, 57% of the US population does not meet the recommended daily intake of magnesium.
+According to the US survey NHANES 2010-2017, over 50% of the US population does not meet the recommended daily intake of magnesium.

-On top of increasing your consumption of magnesium-rich foods, supplementation is also important.
-Research indicates that magnesium supplementation can support blood levels of testosterone, especially when coupled with exercise.
+On top of increasing your consumption of magnesium-rich foods, supplementation may also be important.
+Research indicates that magnesium supplementation can support blood levels of testosterone, especially when coupled with exercise in healthy men.
 Another study found that those who took magnesium supplements supported muscular health.

-Omega-3’s are polyunsaturated fatty acids renowned for their anti-inflammatory effects.
-Furthermore, they have been shown to help support cardiovascular health, joint health, and more.
+Omega-3’s are polyunsaturated fatty acids renowned for numerous potential health benefits.
+They have been shown to help support cardiovascular health, joint health, and more.
 If that’s not enough, they have also been shown to help support brain health.

-Omega-3’s are important because consuming them helps people maintain the proper ratio of omega-3 to omega-6 fatty acids.
-Most men consume far more of the inflammatory omega-6 fatty acids —from foods such as refined vegetable oils — than is considered healthy.
-Men should aim to consume these fats in a more balanced ratio, meaning a greater intake of omega 3’s and cutting down on so many omega-6’s.
-Often, men consume up to 15 times more omega-6’s than omega-3’s.
+Omega-3’s are important because consuming them helps people maintain the proper ratio of omega-3 to omega-6 fatty acids, which ideally is 1:1.
+However, many people in modern times consume far more omega-6 fatty acids, moving closer to a 16:1 ratio of omega-6 to omega-3.
+High intake of omega-6 fats often comes from eating a lot of foods containing refined vegetable oils, which can be unhealthy in high amounts.
+Men should aim to eat a balanced diet to achieve a healthier ratio, meaning a greater intake of omega 3’s and cutting down on so many omega-6’s.

-Omega-3’s are famously found in fish, but they are also present in high amounts in foods such as flaxseeds, sardines, and walnuts.
+Omega-3’s are famously found in fatty fish such as salmon, sardines, and mackerel, but they are also present in high amounts in foods such as flaxseeds, chia seeds, and walnuts.
+The American Heart Association recommends consuming fatty fish at least twice a week.
 If you aren’t getting enough omega-3’s from your diet, then you can get a powerful boost through supplementation with fish oil.
-Fish oil is rich in omega-3’s, and it’s recommended to supplement with at least 1.6 g/day if you do not get enough omega-3’s in your diet.
+Fish oil is rich in omega-3’s, and it’s recommended for men to get at least 1.6 g/day of omega-3 daily.

 Keep in mind that not all fish oils are created equal.
 The integrity of the oils are impacted by how well preserved they are, so make sure you are sourcing your supplements from high quality suppliers.